aaronpowell/aaronpowell.github.io/src/documents/posts/2012-09-24-check-if-file-exists.md

---- cson
+---
   title: "How to check if a file exists in Windows 8"
   metaTitle: "How to check if a file exists in Windows 8"
   description: "Ever wondered how to check if a file exists in Windows 8?"
   revised: "2012-09-24"
   date: "2012-09-24"
-tags: ["windows8","winjs","c#","winrt"]
+  tags:
+    - "windows8"
+    - "winjs"
+    - "c#"
+    - "winrt"
   migrated: "true"
-urls: ["/winrt/check-if-file-exists"]
+  urls:
+    - "/winrt/check-if-file-exists"
-summary: """
+  summary: ""

-"""
 ---
 Sometimes things are simple, sometimes they aren't when you think they should be.
 One such thing in Windows 8 development is checking if a file exists...